Get a Second Residence and Pay No Tax in 25 Tax-Free Countries

 With the SRRV, you will receive government assistance in obtaining a tax identification number and establishing the Philippines as your tax residence.
 You will also enjoy tax-free remittance of your pension and annuities.

-To learn about all the benefits and different investment options of this residence program, check out our guide to the Philippines SRRV
+To learn about all the benefits and different investment options of this residence program, check out our guide to the Philippines SRRV.

 Residence in Lump-Sum Tax Countries

-As we have seen with the programs listed above, there are different requirements and varying levels of investment needed regardless of the tax situation you’ll enjoy once you become a resident.
-This is the price of entry, and in lump-sum tax countries, it’s an annual fixed tax.
+As we’ve seen with the programs listed above, there are different requirements and varying levels of investment needed regardless of the tax situation you’ll enjoy once you become a resident.

 For years now, a number of higher-tax countries have offered special tax regimes to attract wealthy individuals.
 Some countries will let you pay a fixed lump-sum tax each year to qualify for a residence.

-It is essentially a donation for the privilege of living in the country and you’ll usually need to maintain a certain standard of housing and a minimum level of wealth to qualify.
-The benefit of these programs is that lump-sum tax countries are often higher quality destinations.
+It’s essentially a donation for the privilege of living in the country and you’ll usually need to maintain a certain standard of housing and a minimum level of wealth to qualify.

-Currently, you can pay a lump-sum tax and pay zero tax on foreign source income in the following countries:
+Currently, you can pay a lump-sum tax and pay zero tax on foreign source income in the following countries.

 21. Anguilla